How Donald Trump's 2024 campaign quietly built a grassroots juggernaut for the Iowa Caucuses

 Galen Bacharier covers politics for the Register.
 Reach him at gbacharier@registermedia.com or (573) 219-7440, and follow him on Twitter @galenbacharier.

-This article originally appeared on Des Moines Register: How Trump's 2024 campaign built an Iowa Caucuses grassroots juggernaut
+This article originally appeared on Des Moines Register: How Donald Trump's 2024 campaign built an Iowa Caucuses juggernaut